 The most sympathetic of the men present is the usually overlooked Dr Polidori, who in all the other works is shown as weak and ineffectual.
 Here Polidori is understanding of Mary’s unhappiness and later we have a scene where both he and Mary compare their respective works of horror fiction – Frankenstein and Polidori’s short story The Vampyre (1819) – and discuss how they are depictive of the self-centred men around them (Shelley and Byron) and reflect on the irony of how both works ended up being published under the names of the men they sought to characterise and wrongly believed by the public to be written by said men.

 This is the only screen depiction of Mary Shelley that covers her biographical detail.
-This it does with a reasonable degree of accuracy, bringing out aspects such as her family life, her admiration of her late mother, her dislike of her stepmother.
-Moreover, it is about the only film that depicts the characters as around the same ages they were in real-life – namely, that Mary was nineteen, Shelley was 24, Claire eighteen and Byron 28 – and casts them with actors of roughly the equivalent age – whereas the abovementioned films have cast the roles with actors well into their thirties in some cases.
-Current It Girl Elle Fanning doesn’t much look like the surviving portraits of Mary Shelley but is reasonable in the role.
+This it does with a reasonable degree of accuracy, bringing out aspects such as her family life, her admiration of her late mother and dislike of her stepmother.
+Moreover, it is about the only film that depicts the characters as around the same ages they were in real-life – namely, that Mary was nineteen, Shelley was 24, Claire eighteen and Byron 28 – and casts them with actors of roughly the equivalent age – whereas the abovementioned films have cast the roles with actors well into their thirties and forties in some cases.
+Current It Girl Elle Fanning doesn’t much look like the surviving portraits of Mary Shelley (see above photo comparisons) but is reasonable in the role.